The BEST Mexican Hot Chocolate

 It’s the never ending, epic battle of Ibarra vs. Abuelita!

-I suggest you try both and decide for yourself — or even better if you can splurge on a more expensive brand then do so.
+I suggest you try both and decide for yourself — or even better if you can splurge on a more expensive artisanal brand then do so.
 Look for an artisan made one or just less unpronounceable ingredients.

 How to Make Vegan Mexican Hot Chocolate